sveawebpay/opencart-module/README.md

 * For use in Dutch and German stores the postal code needs to be set to required for customer registrations

-* For use with voucher, the voucher module sort order must be after taxes
+* For use with vouchers, the voucher module sort order must be after taxes
-* For use with coupons, the coupon module sort order must be:
+* For coupons, the coupon module sort order (in admin, under extensions/order totals) must be set to have a lower sort order than taxes.
- * Before taxes, with fixed amount coupons.
-These are always specified excluding vat, and the vat will be calculated in accordance with OpenCart standard behaviour.
+* Also, the coupon discount amount (in admin, under sales/coupon) must be specified excluding tax.
+The coupon tax discount will then be calculated in accordance with OpenCart standard behaviour, and is specified in the order history.
- * Before taxes, if coupon gives a percentage discount
+* The recommended order total sort order is: sub-total (lowest), svea invoice fee, shipping, coupon, taxes, store credit, voucher and total.

 ##Extended functionality